 Sugarcane

-Sugarcane originates from Southeast Asia and is cultivated in all tropical and subtropical regions where there is sufficient water.
+Sugarcane originates from Southeast Asia and is now cultivated in tropical and subtropical regions worldwide where there is sufficient water.

-Sugarcane accounts for about 70% of the world’s total sugar production.
-It is the crop that yields the highest number of calories per cultivated area.
+Sugarcane accounts for about 70% of global sugar production.
+It is one of the crops that yields the highest amount of calories per unit of cultivated area.

-After the sugarcane is harvested, the leaves are removed and the sugary juice is extracted from the stalks.
-The juice is then boiled down into a thick, brown syrup known as molasses.
+After harvesting, the leaves are removed and the sugary juice is extracted from the stalks.
+The juice is then clarified and boiled down into a thick syrup.

 Fact box: